Top of the page

 Sometimes too much fluid builds up in the sac.
 This is called pericardial effusion.
 Extra fluid can be caused by many things, including pericarditis (inflammation of the sac), heart attack, surgery, kidney failure, infection, some cancers, and certain diseases such as lupus.
 Sometimes the cause is not known.

-Pericardial drainage is sometimes done in an emergency.
+Surgery for pericardial effusion is sometimes done in an emergency.
 If a lot of fluid builds up too fast, it can cause increased pressure on your heart.
 This pressure is called cardiac tamponade.
 It can reduce the heart's ability to pump blood.

 Surgery may be done in different ways.
 Pericardial window is one type of surgery.
 Your doctor will tell you more about your surgery and what to expect.